67th Infantry Regiment "Legnano": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
-In March 1915 the 67th Infantry Regiment's depot in Como formed the 154th Infantry Regiment (Brigade "Novara").
+At the outbreak of World War I, the Brigade "Palermo" formed, together with the Brigade "Cuneo" and the 27th Field Artillery Regiment, the 5th Division.
+At the time the 67th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
+In March 1915, the depot of the 67th Infantry Regiment in Como formed the 154th Infantry Regiment (Brigade "Novara").
 After Italy's entry into the war on 23 May 1915 the Brigade "Palermo" was deployed to the Italian front: until October 1915 the brigade fought against Austro-Hungarian forces in the Val Camonica valley in the Tonale Pass area.
 In November of the same year the brigade was on the Karst plateau, where it fought in the Fourth Battle of the Isonzo, with the 67th Infantry Regiment deployed on Monte San Michele.

 On 1 January 1916 the 67th Infantry Regiment's depot in Como formed the 206th Infantry Regiment (Brigade "Lambro").
-In March 1916 the brigade fought in the Fifth Battle of the Isonzo in the Tolmin sector on the Santa Maria Hill and on Mrzli Vrh.
+In March 1916 the brigade fought in the Fifth Battle of the Isonzo in the Tolmin sector, where it tried to take the hills of Bučenica and Mengore.
 In May 1917 the brigade fought in the Tenth Battle of the Isonzo for the summit of Sveta Gora near Gorizia.
 In August 1917 the brigade fought in the Eleventh Battle of the Isonzo on Mount Škabrijel.
 In October and November 1917 the brigade fought rearguard actions during the Italian retreat after the Battle of Caporetto.

 In June 1918 the brigade fought in the Second Battle of the Piave River in the area of Nervesa.
 On 13 September 1918 the brigade was shipped from Taranto to Vlorë in Albania to participate in the last offensive on the Macedonian front.
 On 18 September the brigade assembled at Vlorë and then entered the front.
 In October 1918 the brigade pursued the retreating Austro-Hungarians, liberating Durrës on 15 October and Shkodër on 1 November.

-After the war the brigade remained in Albania until the Italian protectorate over Albania ended in 1920.
-For its conduct during the war the two regiments of the Brigade "Palermo" were both awarded a Bronze Medal of Military Valour.
+After the war the brigade remained in Albania until the Italian Protectorate of Albania ended in 1920.
+For its conduct during the war the two regiments of the Brigade "Palermo" were both awarded a Bronze Medal of Military Valor.